-Record 16.6 million have sought U.S. jobless aid since coronavirus
+Record 16.8 million have sought US jobless aid since virus

 In Tennessee, people on unemployment can satisfy the job-search mandate by creating and maintaining a re-employment plan.
 But many appear to be unaware.
 And at least some of the jobless say they’re still receiving notifications from the state saying they must actively seek work.

 Shamira Chism was laid off from her job as a line cook at a Nashville restaurant three weeks ago.
 To prove she is looking for work, she said, she must do an online job search twice a week and save the search.
-There are a few job postings at grocery stories and “big distribution centers like Amazon” but nothing in her field, she said.
+There are a few job postings at grocery stories and big distribution centers like Amazon but nothing in her field, she said.

 Few states have managed yet to distribute to recipients the extra $600 a week in unemployment aid that the federal package provided.
 Tennessee is working to upgrade its computer system so it can do so.